mckennatim/spas/README.md

 A shared node_moodules for SPA's.
 Requires webpack 2 due to the style of the config files and can be started with started with `wpw` webpack -w or `wpp` webpack production

 ## tags
+### 06-bl-navigo-react-rxjs-rwd_rxtry
+get a grip on the foibles of rxjs in preparation for using it for async api access.
+Next up is take this template and connect it to a authentication backend
 ### 05-bl-navigo-react-rxjs-resp
 bl-navigo-react-rxjs-responsive
 ### 04-bl-navigate-react-rxjs